Is your airbag light on?

 - Event Data Recorder (EDR)

 The SRS airbag control module must be reset if your vehicle was in an accident and the airbag light is on.
-If the light is on but your vehicle was not in an accident, there are a variety of reasons why this may have happened.
-The highly skilled technicians at MyAirbags will be able to perform a thorough examination in order to find the problem and repair it, fast.
+If the light is on but your vehicle was not in an accident, there are a variety of reasons why this may have happened, you will need to have it scanned for codes to see what the problem is.
+We can only reset your airbag control module if vehicle was in an accident.

 Top 5 Questions and Comments About Airbag Lights: